azoth-lang/azoth.language.reference/src/with-expression.md

 A when expression provides two benefits.
 It introduces a contextual value.
 See [contextual arguments](optional-arguments.md#contextual-arguments) for more information on contextual values.
-And it helps to manage resources.
+It also helps to manage resources.

 With expressions come in two forms.
 An anonymous with expression and a named with expression that declares a name for the context object.